Rome's Villa Borghese, Then & Now - a photo essay

 Villa Borghese - Then

-Villa Borghese, one of Rome's three largest public parks, can be likened to a 148-acre (80-hectare) summary of European Medieval/post-Medieval history.
+Villa Borghese, one of Rome's three largest public parks, can be considered a 148-acre (80-hectare) summary of European Medieval/post-Medieval history.

 Villa Borghese's story was seen time and again throughout Europe: